What is the deduction?

 The deduction is available to the owner or lessee of a commercial building for qualified new construction, renovations, or additions.
 Single-family homes, multifamily structures under four stories, and mobile or modular homes do not qualify.

-The deduction applies to structures built between 2006 and 2013, including:
+The deduction applies to structures built since 2006, including:

 - New commercial buildings (office buildings, retail space, restaurants, and manufacturing facilities and warehouses)